-ZATCA Opens Registration For Zakat, Tax And Customs Conference On December 2024
+ZATCA Opens Registration for Zakat, Tax and Customs Conference on December 2024

-The Zakat, Tax and customs Authority (ZATCA) has opened registration for its upcoming conference, set to take place from December 4-5, 2024, in Riyadh, under the theme“Shaping Tomorrow for Sustainable Ecosystem.”
+(MENAFN- JUMMAR PR) The Zakat, Tax and Customs Authority (ZATCA) has opened registration for its upcoming conference, set to take place from December 4-5, 2024, in Riyadh, under the theme "Shaping Tomorrow for Sustainable Ecosystem."
 The conference, held under the patronage of the Minister of Finance and Chairman of ZATCA, H.E.
 Mr. Mohammed bin Abdullah Al-Jadaan, will feature prominent officials and experts from across the world.

 The Conference aims to achieve a set of strategic objectives, notably the publication of a global dialogue platform that contributes to consolidating the Kingdom's position and expanding the prospects for international cooperation in the sectors of the work and functions of ZATCA, as well as reviewing global experiences in these sectors, exchanging experiences on the latest practical practices, as well as promoting the awareness and culture of Zakat, tax and Customs to different groups of society.